Dog therapy for kids facing the trauma of the war in Ukraine

 As for the comforting canine, what’s the best message that Bice offers the kids?

-Owner Korozei needs to think for only a couple of seconds, and replies: “Freedom.”
+Owner Kokozei needs to think for only a couple of seconds, and replies: “Freedom.”

 “Freedom from problems, and happiness,” she adds.